Skip to main content

 It sends directives to the pituitary gland, the operations manager, which in turn releases its own specific messengers to instruct distant glands like the thyroid, adrenals, and gonads.
 This creates a series of feedback loops, elegant systems of self-regulation that maintain a dynamic equilibrium.

 For instance, the Hypothalamic-Pituitary-Gonadal (HPG) axis dictates reproductive health and the production of testosterone and estrogen, directly influencing libido, muscle mass, and mood.
-A parallel system, the Hypothalamic-Pituitary-Somatotropic (HPS) axis, governs growth, metabolism, and cellular repair through the release of (GH).
+A parallel system, the Hypothalamic-Pituitary-Somatotropic (HPS) axis, governs growth, metabolism, and cellular repair through the release of growth hormone (GH).

 Peptide therapy operates by introducing highly specific signaling molecules to reinstate precise biological conversations that have diminished over time.